Who is York Cycle Campaign?

 If the Campaign wishes to provide your personal data to any other third parties, the Campaign will make this clear when the data is obtained or will contact you asking for consent prior to sharing the personal data.

 How long will the Campaign hold onto my personal data?

 York Cycle Campaign will hold and process the personal data of its current members during the their membership period.
 It will erase this personal data if the member cancels their membership, or if the member fails to renew the membership one calendar month after the membership renewal is due.

 Personal information held for the purposes of communication will be held until the individual withdraws their consent, or the Campaign no longer has legitimate reason to hold it.

 Should York Cycle Campaign cease to exist due to dissolution, all personal data held by the Campaign will be erased.

 Who to contact about my personal data?

-If you would like to know what personal data York Cycle Campaign holds about you, to remove consents, correct or erase the personal data we hold, or otherwise exercise your rights under the Data Protection Act, please contact email@example.com.
+If you would like to know what personal data York Cycle Campaign holds about you, to remove consents, correct or erase the personal data we hold, or otherwise exercise your rights under the GDPR, please contact email@example.com.